-Wall Street pegs Boeing's 737 Max bill at more than $25 billion
+Wall Street pegs Boeing's 737 Max bill at more than $25B

-The company said Tuesday it did not expect to win approval for the return of the 737 Max to service until mid-year
+The company said Tuesday it did not expect to win approval for the return of the 737 Max to service until midyear

-(Reuters) - Boeing Co's bill for the 737 MAX grounding could balloon to more than $25 billion, analysts estimated on Wednesday, a day after the U.S. planemaker warned of further delay in returning its once best-selling jet to service.
+Boeing Co's bill for the 737 MAX grounding could balloon to more than $25 billion, analysts estimated on Wednesday, a day after the U.S. planemaker warned of further delay in returning its once best-selling jet to service.

 Continue Reading Below